 We want future generations to find an intact world - a world in which people do not live in opposition to nature, but in harmony with it.
 Our aim is to reduce our ecological footprint to the essentials.
 That is why we are aware of the impact of tourism and are working to offset it.
 We rely on renewable energies, promote the use of modern, environmentally friendly technologies and reduce waste and non-degradable materials to a minimum.
 At the same time, we are raising awareness of organic farming so that more people take responsibility for their food and where it comes from.

-Tourism can have many negative consequences - from emissions from air and local traffic and increasing amounts of waste to a changed cityscape and the displacement of the local population through gentrification.
-Our aim is to minimize these negative effects, offset them or, ideally, prevent them from occurring in the first place.
+Our aim is to minimize the negative effects of tourism, offset them or, ideally, prevent the negatives from occurring in the first place.
 We focus on measures such as reforestation, the use of renewable energies and the active involvement of the local population in a sustainable tourism concept that creates prospects and brings jobs to rural regions.
-This creates an environment that benefits everyone involved: travelers experience the local culture in an authentic way, hosts retain their way of life and traditions and can actively contribute to them, and the environment is conserved and protected through conscious travel.
+This creates an environment that benefits everyone involved: Travelers experience the local culture in an authentic way, hosts retain their way of life & traditions and can actively contribute to them, and the environment is conserved and protected through conscious travel.
 We work with small groups, regional partners and sustainable mobility - to conserve resources and facilitate genuine, respectful encounters.
 Our understanding of tourism is one that not only takes, but also gives back - to people, nature and culture.